 Chinese Style Sheet Pan Cod Recipe

 If you love Asian flavors, you’ll love this cod recipe.
 A little savory, a little sweet, it makes a great addition to your weekly meal plan.
-Chinese food is definitely engrained in our American culture and it’s not going anywhere anytime soon.
+Chinese food is definitely ingrained in our American culture and it’s not going anywhere anytime soon.
 We’ve all had nights where a run for Chinese food totally hit the spot.
 But lets face it, you were hungry an hour later!

 Now… I have no proof of this, and I have done exactly zero research on this.
 But I have a funny feeling that the American version of Chinese food is simply so processed and uses such cheap ingredients, that it can’t help but process through our systems quickly.
 But not with this recipe!!
 Serve over some brown rice with some stir-fry veggies and you’ve got yourself one heck of a deliciously filling meal!